predictiveworks/cdap-spark/README.md

 # CDAP-Spark
-A wrapper for Apache Spark to make machine &amp; deep learning available as Google CDAP plugins
+**CDAP Spark** is an all-in-one library that externalizes Apache Spark based machine learning, deep learning and complex event processing as plugins for Google CDAP data pipelines.
+It supports data analysts and scientists to build data driven applications without the need to write code.

 ## Why CDAP Spark?